What Does The Python Percent Sign Mean?

 2. %s

-This formatting operator specifies the string, and a string is a collection of characters.
+This formatting operator specifies the string, which is a collection of characters.

 Syntax: